-How long does it take to stop smoking?.
-How long it takes to quit depends on which method you used to quit.
-Willpower?
-For some smokers quitting smoking using the willpower method can potentially lead them into a terrible life-long battle with cigarettes.
+How long does it take to stop smoking?
+How long it takes to quit smoking depends on the method you choose to quit.
+Read on..

-Even in the periods when they don't smoke or don't smoke much, the old smoking habits, cravings and addiction could ambush them time and time again.
+Even in the periods when they don't smoke or smoke very little, the old smoking habits, cravings and addiction caused by nicotine dependency will ambush them time and time again.
+It's a life of misery battling cravings and missing smoking.
+There are much better ways.
 So understanding and choosing the right way to quit smoking is very important

 Often the sad reality of the smoker who thinks "I can stop anytime I want" is that they never really manage to stop smoking entirely.
 During the periods of smoking less or not at all they miss smoking and are a bit miserable about the fact that they had to quit.
 Over the years the process of quitting could become a marathon of misery.